 Trouble Log - Record What's Been Done to Correct Alarms: A Trouble Log window can be accessed for each alarm.
 NOC staff can record what corrective action has been taken, keeping clear documentation of what has been done.

 Device Status - Display Polling and Control Network Elements: The Device Status screen shows all the alarm elements on a given polling leg along with their current status.
 This screen may also be used to take devices on/off line and access device specific function.

 Labeled Controls - Easy Control of Remote Site Devices: The Labeled Controls screen gives access to devices at specific remote sites.
 Just highlight the control and select.

-It's 1:46 AM on Thursday at our Fresno, CA, USA headquarters.
-It's early in the morning, but we'll start on your quote as soon as we get into the office.
+It's 6:35 PM on Wednesday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.